skaluzka/cv-gen/README.md

 $ cd cv-gen
 $ make

-This is the top-level Makefile of cv-gen tool.
+cv-gen master

+The simple CV generator and md -> pdf converter.

 Usage:

-    make               - The default target (see below)
+    make               - Build the default target help (see below).

-    make all           - Build all
+    make all           - Build all (convert all in/*/cv.md
+                         files to build/pdf/*_CV.pdf).

-    make clean         - Remove all output dirs
+    make clean         - Remove all output files (clean the output build/pdf/ directory).

-    make help          - Print this help message
+    make help          - Print this help message and exit.

+Extra options:
+    VERBOSE=1          - Increase verbosity.
 $
 ```